-Figure 5: Relative position of the fins respect to the body length.
-Scatter plots of the ratios reflecting the position of the dorsal and anal fins (a), and the position of the dorsal and pelvic fins (b).
-The numbers accompanying the symbols correspond to the SL values of each specimen.
+Figure 5: Relative position of the fins respect to the body length in the studied taxa.
+Scatter plots of the ratios reflecting the position of the dorsal and anal fins relative to the standard length (a), and the position of the dorsal and pelvic fins relative to the standard length (b).
+The numbers accompanying the symbols correspond to the standard length values of each specimen.

 Taxonomic status of Pholidophorus oblongus and Pholidophorus curionii